First there was medical marijuana, then there was recreational marijuana, igniting a massive wave of new and exciting flower strains.

 Rosin is also uniquely versatile in the fact that it can be manipulated into almost any type or texture of concentrate.
 From shatter and sugar to budder and wax, rosin has many adaptability options, making it an awesome product for extraction artists to experiment with.

-The Rosin Extraction Process
+Mechanical Rosin Extraction Explained

 The concept of extracting rosin is quite simple.
 Two heated plates are pressed on both sides of the desired starting material (which is enclosed in parchment paper or rosin pouches) at high pressure.